الاخبار

 The SMU project is an IoT-connected medical device

-Launching the final exams for the first semester of the academic year 1446 AH, in the College of Engineering and the College of Administrative Sciences
+Launching the final exams for the second semester of the academic year 2024-2025 AD at the College of Engineering and Information Technology

 Student graduation projects for the Mechatronics Engineering Department for the academic year 1444 AH..
 2022-2023 AD.